Teoroo-CMC/DoE_Course_Material/Week_1/README.md

 # Week 1
-Python basics, version control using Git and data handling and visualisation
+Python basics, version control using Git and data handling and visualisation.